 On November 2, 2018, the Shrewsbury Board of Health voted to enact a regulation entitled “Regulations Prohibiting Smoking in Workplaces and Public Places".
-The regulation includes, but is not limited prohibiting smoking within a 25 foot buffer zone around municipal building entrances accessible to the public, prohibiting smoking at all municipal owned parks, play grounds recreational facilities and beaches.
+The regulation includes, but is not limited prohibiting smoking within a twenty five (25) foot buffer zone around municipal building entrances accessible to the public, prohibiting smoking at all municipal owned parks, play grounds recreational facilities and beaches.
 E-cigarettes use is also prohibited wherever smoking is prohibited.
-The regulation became effective on January 1, 2019.
 Copies of this regulation are available in the office of the Board of Health on the first floor at the Richard D. Carney Municipal Office Building, 100 Maple Avenue, Shrewsbury, MA 01545.

 a.
 Include minimum cigar packaging/pricing

 b.
-No sales within 500 feet of a school
+No sales within five hundred (500) feet of a school

 c.
-Increase the minimum legal sales from 18 to 21
+Increase the minimum legal sales from eighteen (18) to twenty one (21)

 d.
 Ban on blunt wraps